 It’s not just an ethical matter.
 Ducks are among the fowl included in the Migratory Bird Act.
 This law means that harming a duck on your property by your efforts could land you in legal trouble.

 We partner with HomeAdvisor to help you find the best swimming pool maintenance and cleaning services in your area.
 Compare quotes for free from fully vetted pool professionals.

 There are so many harmless ways to keep ducks out of your pool.
-Some of them may need to be combined, but with enough patience and persistence, they can work.
 Whether you’re looking to evict ducks from your pool or create a general barrier, these methods are sure to do the trick.

-Let us know how these methods work for you or tell us if you have any other safe methods to keep ducks out.
+Let me know how these methods work for you or tell me if you have any other safe methods to keep ducks out.